bharath12b5/mvn-linux/Building-MariaDB-10.1-on-RHEL-7_6-and-SLES-12.md

-# Building MariaDB 10.1
+# Building MariaDB
-MariaDB version 10.1 has been successfully build and tested for Linux on on z systems.
-Following instructions can be used for RHEL 7/6 and SLES12.
+MariaDB version 10.1 has been successfully build and tested for Linux on z systems.
+Following instructions can be used for RHEL 7/6 and SLES12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._